tbm00/PreProcessIt/README.md

  - `TRIM_UNMATCHED_FIRST` Remove first occurence of the unmatched value from the working token
  - `TRIM_UNMATCHED_START` Remove unmatched value from working token if the token begins with the matched value
  - `TRIM_UNMATCHED_END` Remove unmatched value from working token if the token ends with the matched value
- - `NEW_TOKEN_FROM_MATCH` Create new token with the matched value, placed at end of current line's token list
+ - `NEW_TOKEN_FROM_MATCH` Create new token with the matched value, placed after the current working token
- - `NEW_TOKEN_FROM_UNMATCHED` Create new token with the unmatched value, placed at end of current line's token list
+ - `NEW_TOKEN_FROM_UNMATCHED` Create new token with the unmatched value, placed after the current working token

 ### Default Config
 ```
-# PreProcessIt v0.1.3-beta by @tbm00
+# PreProcessIt v0.1.4-beta by @tbm00
 # https://github.com/tbm00/PreProcessIt

 concurrentThreading: true